Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### defaultdashboardpanelid
 The id of the panel used in the defaul dashboard.
 Defaults to `1`.
 This is needed if you use **Grafana 5** and imported or created a new default dashboard, because the first useable panel id is now `2`.

+### defaultgraph
+The name of the graph in the grafana graphs list.

 ### defaultdashboardstore
 The dashboard store, `database`or `file`, that is used by Grafana server.
 Defaults to `database`